Golf Getaway in Southwest Louisiana

 Gray Plantation Hole 7.

-Next up, one of several signature holes at Gray Plantation—hole six, a short par 3 that is big on accuracy.
+Next up, one of several signature holes at Gray Plantation: hole six, a short par-3 big on accuracy.
 While there are no bunkers surrounding the green, it sits on a peninsula with very little room for error on any side.
 This is where the advice to aim for the middle of the green comes in handy.
 Par is a great score here.

-The final hole in this stretch—hole seven—is a definite risk/reward opportunity.
+The final hole in this stretch — hole seven — is a definite risk/reward opportunity.
 A very generous landing area makes the tee shot not so difficult.
 The next shot will have you thinking about the advice you received in the pro shop.
 Do you go for it?
-It could be a carry of nearly 230 yards over water and marshes.
+(It could be a carry of nearly 230 yards over water and marshes).
 Or do you lay up?
 There is another generous landing area to the right of the green that leaves about 100-120 yard approach over water, but still allows you to stay in position for birdie.
-And, back to that advice about the carry over water on hole 16.
-The hole is essentially a horseshoe bending right from the tee box.
-A word of advice: just go at the bunkers straightaway.
+And, back to that advice about the carry-over water on hole 16: The hole is essentially a horseshoe bending right from the tee box.
+A word of advice: Go at the bunkers straightaway.

-• Friendly staff, from the pro shop to the grounds crew, everyone is ready to share a quick conversation.
+• The friendly staff.
+From the pro-shop to the grounds crew, everyone is ready to share a conversation.

 • It’s a high-quality course with reasonable rates.